AI Agent Index

 How does pricing compare between Lately vs Sprout Social?

-Lately uses a subscription model, starting at $99 per month.
+Lately uses a subscription model.
 Sprout Social uses a subscription model, starting at $199 per month.

 View full Lately profile